danniel1205/tech-notes/system-design/topics/distributed-file-system/readme.md

   - Return the `chunk ID` and `chunk server locations` back to client.(The chunk servers hold the replicas)
 - Client caches the result for future reads.
 - Client choose the closest chunk server to read the data.

+### Chunk size

+GFS picks 64MB as the chunk size.

+If chunk size is too small, it will have the following problems:

+- Too many chunks need to be managed.
+Increases the management overhead of master node, including the metadata size.
+- More client and master node interactions on read and write.

+If chunk size is too big, will also have problems:

+- The file is not partitioned, all requests to the chunk server where the file is stored will cause hot spot.

+### Chunk locations

+This is the metadata needed for client to access the actual data.
+This data is maintained on chunk server which serves as the single of truth.
+When master restarts, it fetches this metadata from chunk server and keeps in its memory.

+### Operational log

+It is actually a WAL for GFS.
+The log is replicated to all nodes.
+GFS master node periodically create a checkpoint (snapshot), so a recovery can start from that checkpoint instead of replaying entire log.

 ### APIs DataNode|chunk server has